hazaarlabs/hazaar-mvc/docs/src/docs/basics/routing.md

 ::: tip
 When loading routes programmatically from a database or other external source, routes are loaded during the bootstrapping process and can impact performance.
 Consider caching routes to improve performance.

 Alternatively for the the best performance, it is possible to use PHP in **worker mode** to pre-load the routes during the bootstrap process.
 This can provide the best performance as the routes are pre-loaded and do not need to be reloaded on each request.
-FrankenPHP provides this functionality out of the box and is 100% supported by Hazaar MVC.
+FrankenPHP provides this functionality out of the box and is 100% supported by Hazaar.

 See the [FrankenPHP documentation](https://frankenphp.dev/docs/worker/) for more information.
 :::